DISCOVERIES

 directly attacking first the skull of its prey giving a fatal blow to the brain to then cut it up.Stocky feline,rather short on

-legs and very skilful to climbing, exploration and swimming, the jaguar is also the only feline to have had a lasting im- pact on religion and culture of the American continent following the example of Pre-Columbian civilizations for which
+climbing, exploration and swimming, the jaguar is also the only feline to have had a lasting im- pact on religion and culture of the American continent following the example of Pre-Columbian civilizations for which

 the jaguar has long been a symbol of power and strength.
 Its well-defined living space is concentrated mainly in the